gluobe/infrastructure-2.0-workshop/Lab 1 - AWS Console and EC2/README.md

     >ubuntu@**ip-172-31-25-78:~$**

 ## End of Lab 1 ##
-Once you're logged in to your own created EC2 Instance, you can continue to the next lab.
+Once you're logged in to your own created EC2 Instance, you can continue to the next lab. ([Next lab](../Lab%202%20-%20Manual%20installation%20(Infra%200.0)))

 ### More info ###